privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 2. _Logging_ - No event-level logs will be written.
    1. Event-level logging that normally happens from any shared libraries we might use will be disabled.
 3. _Outbound RPCs_ - These servers will make a small set of outbound RPCs that they initiate.
    1. They’ll do so to each other for load balancing and sharding of data.
-Requests will only be made to other key/value servers that are part of this system and that have the same protections in place.
+Requests will only be made to other key/value service that are part of this system and that have the same protections in place.
 Attestation checks will be chained together.
    1. There are no outbound RPCs to other systems.
 4. _Inbound RPC responses_ - As in the [API explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md), there are two sets of APIs.
-   1. For the client device to read K/V data.
+   1. For the client device to read key/value data.
 The client will provide its own secure channel and user data is allowed to go back to the browser.
-   2. For adtech server operators to mutate K/V data.
+   2. For adtech server operators to mutate key/value data.
 These are private APIs that are only available to the server operator.
-The K/V server will acknowledge success or failure but not send other responses.
+The key/value service will acknowledge success or failure but not send other responses.

 ### Trusted Execution Environment